StevenMDixon/IJScript/README.md

 ## Rules

-- [ ] Do not use semicolons unless necessary
+- [ ] using a minifyer is cheating half the fun is writing the code!
-- [ ] Do not use line breaks
+- [ ] Do not use line breaks or semicolons unless necessary
 - [ ] Function should try to be recursive this is not neccesary for some challenges
 - [ ] How else would you write for/while loops without recursion?
 - [ ] Do not declare temporary variables outside of default paramaters